Having a well-designed invoice pays off—literally.

 This design by Made in England creates an easily navigable and easy to use template that also has a strong degree of character.
 The strong lines, beautiful colour scheme and the very faint texturing going on makes for a design that looks just as good as it functions.

-Take note of how many (or rather, how few) colours this design uses as well, and how it makes them work.
-Keep in mind that limited colour palettes definitely don’t put a limit on your design.
+Take note of how many (or rather, how few) colors this design uses as well, and how it makes them work.
+Keep in mind that limited color palettes definitely don’t put a limit on your design.

 34. Right align it

 This invoice design by Bibliotheque has a fairly simple and clean layout, the main point of difference being the slight lean it has to the right of the page rather than the left.